 Negative - Transcription is either going to be time consuming (if you do it in-house) or expensive (if you use a transcription company), particularly if you have a large volume of records.
 If you transcribe all fields in the record that again, is a time consuming issue but if you want to save time and only transcribe the most important fields then you may need to go back and check the paper record for more detail if needed.

-*Tip - make sure if you are getting a transcription company you know and I recommend they’re local to you because we have seen problems in the past where there have been tons of errors and that’s a costly mistake.
+*Tip - make sure you're getting a transcription company you know, and I recommend they’re local to you because we've seen problems in the past where there have been tons of errors and that’s a costly mistake.

 Option #3 Scan and transcribe

 If you scan and transcribe then you really have the best of both, as you can search and protect all the records even if you haven’t transcribed them all.
-This works best if you have your images and transcribed records within a software system.
+This works best if you have your images and transcribed records within cemetery database software.
 Let me explain…

 If you have a system that stores your scanned images linked to your transcribed records then you don’t need to do everything and you don’t need to do it all at once.
 As long as the scanned images are in there and it’s stored in the cloud then your records are protected.
 You can then hire a transcription company if you have the budget and you can be sure of the quality that can be produced OR you can transcribe into the system so that you are transcribing the records as you go.

 Positive - Your records are linked to your documents and they're searchable.
 Making it easy to protect cemetery records.